“Nothing can calm our souls more or better prepare us for life’s challenges than time spent alone with God.” —Billy Graham

 Rest is a Biblical concept.
 God did it.
 Jesus did, too, during His time here on earth.
 And so should we.

-Screen addiction is a real thing, and while these avenues may be informative, they’re also competing for your emotional and spiritual bandwidth.
+Screen addiction is a real thing, and while social media and news outlets can be informative, they’re also competing for your emotional and spiritual bandwidth.
 Give it a rest for an hour, a day, a week—whatever you can realistically spare.
 Then take that time and think about God.

 >>Romans 12:2: “Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”